mommy003/MSML/README.md

 ```

 ## Identifying Best Model
-Please note that users are required to load the R2ROC or r2redux  library to identify best models.
-R2ROC or r2redux can be installed from CRAN or GitHub (https://github.com/mommy003/R2ROC).
+Please note that users are required to load the R2ROC or r2redux  library to identify the best models.
+R2ROC or r2redux can be installed from CRAN or GitHub (https://github.com/mommy003/R2ROC and https://github.com/mommy003/r2redux).
 To identify best model
 ```
 install.packages("R2ROC")
 install.packages("r2redux")